K-202: Description

 The K-202 was capable of running about one million operations per second; however, its instruction set was not well suited to the typical tasks, making practical performance somewhat lower.
+In order to reach this level of performance in a physically small machine, the design made use of integrated circuits, which were not available in the required density from Warsaw Pact countries.
+The required components were sourced from the west through the UK partners.

-The communist world was in a different place than the capitalist world in integrated circuit manufacture, the export of which was strictly controlled, and apparently this was the reason why (despite the remarkable performance and low price) there was no commercial interest from anywhere in the world.
-K-202 claimed to be the first mini-computer which used the paging technique, providing 8 MB of virtual memory; however, what its constructors called paging was in fact a simple segmentation.
+The K-202 claimed to be the first mini-computer which used the paging technique, providing 8 MB of virtual memory; however, what its constructors called paging was actually segmented memory,.
 Furthermore, the advertised upper limit of 8 MB of memory was practically unreachable due to signal propagation delays, 144 KB being the largest available configuration.
 K-202 was based on small- and medium-scale integrated circuits.